junliang-lin/AG-RAG/README.md

 ### Prepare Data

-For data preparation and preprocessing, please refer to Stages 1 and 2 of [GFM-RAG] (https://github.com/RManLuo/gfm-rag).
+For data preparation and preprocessing, please refer to Stages 1 and 2 of [GFM-RAG](https://github.com/RManLuo/gfm-rag).

 ### Reproduce results